Big Money Item

 Big Money Item is an album by the American power pop band the Greenberry Woods, released in 1995.
 The band broke up two weeks after its release.
-The album's first single was "Super Geek".
+"Smash-Up" and "Super Geek" were released as singles.

 Production

 The album was produced by Andy Paley.
 The songwriting was equally divided among guitar players Matt and Brandt Huseman and bass player Ira Katz.

 Critical reception

 Trouser Press called Big Money Item "superb stuff, but overly derivative."
 The Baltimore Sun thought that it "boasts enough beautiful minor-key melodies and lush, soaring harmonies to put any listener in mind of Rubber Soul and Revolver."
 The Record opined that "the quartet makes affecting, careful pop look so effortless that it's easy to underestimate their tremendous accomplishment."